 The Government’s 2017 & 2018 Longitudinal Education Outcomes (LEO) show that Warwick's Life Sciences graduates are ranked in the top 10 in the UK for high earnings five years after their graduation.

-The University of Warwick is in the top three most targeted university by top employers.
+The University of Warwick is in the top four most targeted university by top employers.
 High Fliers Report 2019.

 The QS Graduate Employability Rankings 2019 have ranked the University of Warwick in the world’s top 100 universities for graduate employability.